clojurebridge-minneapolis/track1-chatter/README.md

   (println "chatter is shutting down"))
 ```

 Then we need to add a main function.
-This is what heroku will actually
+This is what Heroku will actually
 invoke(*) to start our program.

 ```clojure